Philly

 • The Ice House and other Living Accommodations

-Fishtown is known for staying grounded and down-to-Earth, but that doesn’t come at a cost of being behind the times.
+Fishtown is known for staying grounded and down-to-earth, but that doesn’t come at the cost of being behind the times.
 This local area is peaking in terms of new green developments like the Ice House.

 This LEED certified housing complex features a green roof, a rain recycling system, sustainable hardwood flooring, and even hybrid car hookups.